Suzy Cortez Exposes Her Famous Derriere In Revealing Teal Lingerie

 Suzy Cortez has spent the last 24 hours flooding her 2.1 million Instagram followers with a slew of sexy new photos, one of which captured her showing off her famous backside in its entirety.
-The snap was posted to her feed on Thursday and has since earned nothing but love from her fans.
+The snap was posted to her feed on Friday afternoon and has since earned nothing but love from her fans.

 The image appeared to be from a professional photoshoot and saw the Miss BumBum winner posing against a gray backdrop with her back toward the camera.
 She was propped up on her knees and turned her head over her shoulder, staring down the camera with a sultry gaze as she gathered her brunette tresses into a high ponytail with one hand.